 The Appeals Council Stage

-In the unlikely event your appeal gets denied at the hearing stage, you may then take it to the Appeals Council, a group of representatives who will look at the evidence.
+In the unlikely event your appeal gets denied at the hearing stage, you may then take it to the Appeals Council, a group of judges who will look at the evidence.
 They then decide to approve your claim, deny it, or send it back to an ALJ for further review.

-Federal Court
+Federal District Court Lawsuit

 The last step of the appeals process, which is rarely necessary, is to take your claim to federal court.
 You would have a hearing with the nearest federal district in your area and have your case reviewed.
 If your case is denied at this final stage, you will not be able to continue pursuing disability benefits.

-The Gaffney Social Security Disability lawyers at Farmer & Morris Law, PLLC, want to help you submit an appeal that gives you a higher chance of approval.
+The Gaffney Social Security Disability attorneys at Farmer & Morris Law, PLLC, want to help you submit an appeal that gives you a higher chance of approval.
 We are prepared to guide you throughout the appeals process and answer any questions you might have.

-To get an approval, you must make a strong case that you meet both the medical and nonmedical requirements for Social Security Disability.
+To receive an approval, you must make a strong case that you meet both the medical and nonmedical requirements for Social Security Disability.
 These requirements can vary based on which program you are seeking benefits from, such as Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).

 Social Security Disability Medical Requirements